ipld/js-car/README.md

   // read the list of roots from the header const roots = await readDs.getRoots()
-  // retrieve a block, as a UInt8Array, reading from the CAR archive const got = await readDs.get(roots[0])
+  // retrieve a block, as a UInt8Array, reading from the ZIP archive const got = await readDs.get(roots[0])
   // also possible: for await (const {key, data} = readDs.query()) { ... }